sahiliamsso/docs/source/admin-guide/user-group.md

 ![Manage Users](../img/admin-guide/user/admin_users_edituser.png)

 ### Manage Groups
-Out of the box, the Gluu Server includes one group: the Gluu Server manager group (`gluuManager`).
+Out of the box, the Gluu Server includes one group: the Gluu Manager Group (`gluuManager`).
 Groups can be added and populated as needed.
 By using the `Manage Groups` feature, the Gluu Server Administrator can add, delete or modify any group or user within a group.
 The list of available groups can be viewed by hitting the